Busy 2020 hurricane season has Louisiana bracing a 6th time

 MORGAN CITY, La. — For the sixth time in the Atlantic hurricane season, people in Louisiana are once more fleeing the state’s barrier islands and sailing boats to safe harbour while emergency officials ramp up command centres and consider ordering evacuations.

 The storm being watched Wednesday was Hurricane Delta, the 25th named storm of the Atlantic’s unprecedented hurricane season.
-Forecasts placed most of the state within Delta’s path.
+Forecasts placed most of Louisiana within Delta’s path, with the latest National Hurricane Center estimating landfall in the state on Friday.

+The centre’s forecasters warned of winds that could gust well above 100 mph (160 kph) and up to 11 feet (3.4 metres) of ocean water potentially rushing onshore when the storm’s centre hits land.

-“This season has been relentless,” Louisiana Gov. John Bel Edwards said, dusting off what has become his common refrain in 2020 – “Prepare for the worst.
+“This season has been relentless,” Louisiana Gov. John Bel Edwards said, dusting off his now common refrain of 2020 – “Prepare for the worst.
 Pray for the best.”

+Delta strengthened back into a Category 2 hurricane early Thursday after a hurricane warning was issued for a stretch of the northern U.S. Gulf Coast.
+Some weakening is forecast once Delta approaches the northern Gulf Coast on Friday, when the National Hurricane Center predicted hurricane conditions would begin in parts of the area.
+The centre said Delta is expected to become a major hurricane again, like it was days earlier before hitting the Mexican Yucatan Peninsula on Wednesday.

 So far, Louisiana has seen both major strikes and near misses.
-The southwest area of the state around Lake Charles, which forecasts show is on Delta’s current trajectory, is still recovering from Category 4 Hurricane Laura which made landfall on Aug.
-27.
+The southwest area of the state around Lake Charles, which forecasts show is on Delta’s current trajectory, is still recovering from an Aug.
+27 landfall by Category 4 Hurricane Laura.

 Nearly six weeks later, some 5,600 people remain in New Orleans hotels because their homes are too damaged to occupy.
 Trees, roofs and other debris left in Laura’s wake still sit by roadsides in the Lake Charles area waiting for pickup even as forecasters warned that Delta could be a larger than average storm.

-Delta is predicted to strengthen back into a Category 3 storm after hitting the Mexican Yucatan Peninsula on Wednesday.
-The latest National Hurricane Center forecast anticipated landfall in Louisiana on Friday, with the sparsely populated area between Cameron and Vermilion Bay the first place to get hit.
+Edwards said President Donald Trump has agreed to sign a federal emergency declaration in advance for the state.
+The Democratic governor said he doesn’t expect widespread mandatory evacuations.

+But Edwards said Wednesday that Delta is moving fast, so hurricane force winds could reach well inland, and expected heavy rains could cause flooding.

-Plywood, batteries and rope were flying off the shelves at the Tiger Island hardware store in Morgan City, which would be close to the centre of the storm’s path.
+Plywood, batteries and rope already were flying off the shelves at the Tiger Island hardware store in Morgan City, Louisiana, which would be close to the centre of the storm’s path.

-“The other ones didn’t bother me, but this one seems like we’re the target,” customer Terry Guarisco said as a store employee helped him load his truck with the plywood he planned to use to board up his home for the first time of the hurricane season.
+“The other ones didn’t bother me, but this one seems like we’re the target,” customer Terry Guarisco said as a store employee helped him load his truck with plywood needed to board up his home.

-In Sulphur, just across the Calcasieu River from Lake Charles, Ben Reynolds was deciding whether to leave or not because of Delta.
+In Sulphur, across the Calcasieu River from Lake Charles, Ben Reynolds was deciding whether to leave or stay.
 He had to use a generator for power for a week after Hurricane Laura.

 “It’s depressing,” Reynolds said.
 “It’s scary as hell.”